1sun12/BDbg/README.md

 # BDbg

 A Linux process debugger written in C. Attaches to a running process via ptrace; reads memory, inspects registers, and steps through execution.
-Built because the best way to understand a debugger is to write one from scratch.
+Though xdbg is a great tool and much more maintained than what I can create as a solo developer, I find it to be limited as just an analyzation tool, what if we could do... more?

+I bring you: BDbg

+The inspiration for this tool was actually CheatEngine; live scanning and live patching of memory blocks.

+However let's bring those capabilities and more to a CLI tool like xdbg, and that leaves you with BDbg.

 ## What It Does